Algebraic-Programming/ALP/docs/Development.md

-Utility functions that could be useful by ALP programmers and not just by ALP developers, should unambiguously be housed in the `include/graphblas/utils` directory, with the interfaces made availble through the corresponding `grb::utils` namespace.
+Utility functions that could be useful by ALP programmers and not just by ALP developers, should unambiguously be housed in the `include/graphblas/utils` directory, with the interfaces made available through the corresponding `grb::utils` namespace.
 These functionalities should therefore and ideally *not* be included in an internal namespace.